 All posts for 2017 are now filled.
 Paid and voluntary positions for 2018 will be posted on the website after the end of the current season, usually in December or January.
 The voluntary positions available in 2018 are likely to be similar to those listed below for 2017.

-Voluntary positions at FIBO in 2017
+Voluntary positions at FIBO

 All volunteering roles have food and accommodation (usually in a shared, single-sex room) provided at the Obs.
 Transport arrangements and costs are the responsibility of the volunteer.
 Wardening Team volunteers pay £14 a night to cover costs (but see the note below about the SABF and JHMF schemes), there are no accommodation charges for Domestic and Bar volunteers.

 The following date ranges are provided as a rough guide to the different roles required during the year.
 Volunteers may apply for any range of dates from those listed, which may overlap the categories given below (note that we are unlikely to be able to take volunteers outside of those dates given).
 A minimum stay of two weeks is expected, there is no maximum length of stay that can be applied for.
 We usually take a maximum of two Wardening Team volunteers at any given time.